 Make more of an effort with your recycling

 It’s likely you already recycle some items thanks to the doorstop schemes provided by your local authority.
 The thing is, there are many items that your council cannot take as they don’t have the facilities to process certain materials.
 The good news is you can usually find other places locally that will accept some types of plastics and paper that your local authority cannot take.
 Be sure to grab yourself some extra recycling sacks and you can take those items in bulk once they are full.
 Doing so means you will be sending fewer items to landfill sites.

 Repair rather than replace appliances

 The sad truth is that appliance manufacturers purposely make products that stop functioning after only a few years of use.
-Typically, these items range from small products like kettles and microwaves through to larger appliances like dishwashers and washing machines.
+Typically, these items range from small products like kettles and microwaves to larger appliances like dishwashers and washing machines.
 As you can appreciate, the cost of replacing larger appliances can make a significant dent in your wallet!

 Luckily, there are many companies that sell spare parts for all kinds of appliances.
 For example, you could get Fisher and Paykel washing machine parts and either fit them yourself and have an engineer do that for you.